dsuwo/Western_DataScience_BootCamp/Unit1/Lesson0_WhatToExpect.md

 - Deliver the final project.

 # What is the Final Project
+Participants can choose from one of these two options:
 - You will form small teams (maximum of 3 participants).
 Each team will be provided with a machine learning project (delivarable by the end of the BootCamp).
+- You will write a mock research grant/statement/proposal on using data science for your research.

+The final projects are deliverable in the form of maximum 3 pages of report (or a 5 minutes recorded presentation).
+The final projects will be peer-reviewed by other participants.

 # Your Instructor